 Heart Disease and Blood Lipids

 Many people with heart disease likely don't know they have it.
 However, for people who are able to get regular, physical exams, some screening does take place.
 For example, it is typical for a medical practitioner to take your blood pressure at all medical exams.
 High systolic blood pressure can be a sign of heart disease, because it may suggest that arteries are narrowing or hardening.
 It is also typical to listen to the heart for abnormal heart sounds.
 Adults may also have their blood tested for the presence of certain lipids, in particular high density lipoprotein (HDL), low density lipoprotein (LDL) and triglycerides (Table 2).

-340 Sarah Malmquist and Kristina Prescott

 When people talk about "cholesterol" they are talking about these lipoproteins.

+218 Sarah Malmquist and Kristina Prescott

 Total cholesterol LDL cholesterol HDL cholesterol Triglycerides

 Children, 0-9

 Ideal < 170 < 110 > 45 < 75

 At risk ≥ 200 ≥ 130 < 40 ≥ 100

 Children, 10-19

 Ideal < 170 < 110 > 45 < 90

 At risk ≥ 200 ≥ 130 < 40 ≥ 130

 Adults

 Ideal < 200 < 100 ≥ 60 < 149

 At risk ≥ 240 ≥ 160 < 40 ≥ 200

 Table 2.
 Current guidelines on blood lipid levels by The American College of Cardiology, summarized by Fairview.org.

 HDL, LDL, Triglycerides and Atherosclerosis

 Watch this videoclip for a really good overview of these lipoproteins, how they work, and why they are important.
 You do not need to memorize information about the chemical structure of these lipoproteins, but should instead focus on their impact on atherosclerosis and cardiovascular health.
 After watching, you should be able to do the following:

 - Differentiate between HDL and LDL.
 Which is the "good" cholesterol?

 - What is atherosclerosis and how does it relate to HDL and LDL?

 - Recommend lifestyle changes to reduce the risk of atherosclerosis

 In lecture, we will look at data and discuss how stress may affect these lipoproteins.

-Theme 4: How Do Diet, Exercise and Weight Affect Health?

-What is the best way to maintain a healthy weight?
-Every day, we are exposed to differing opinions on what kinds of diet and exercise programs will help us to build muscle, achieve peak athletic performance, live longer, lose weight with the least effort, or become more attractive.
-Some of these programs are based on scientific data and are supported by years of evidence, while others are fads that come and go.
-Some may even be harmful to our health.
-Making informed decisions about diet and exercise plans requires a basic understanding of the ways our bodies gain energy through our food, store energy in body fat and other tissues, and expend energy through exercise.
-In this part of the course, we will explore topics related to how our bodies gain, store and use energy.
-First, we will look at the types of molecules required in our diets in order to maintain and build healthy cells, tissues and organs.
-Then we will learn about how those nutrients are incorporated into our cells and tissues in the processes of digestion and metabolism.
-Finally, we will cover how the balance of energy use and storage in the body is related to exercise and weight, and discuss some of the consequences of having too much or too little energy storage, both for the individual and for society as a whole.
-4.1 Biological Molecules The large molecules necessary for life that are built from organic molecules smaller are called biological macromolecules.
+26.

+3.4 Biological Molecules

+The large molecules necessary for life that are built from smaller organic molecules are called biological macromolecules.
 There are four major classes of biological macromolecules (carbohydrates, lipids, proteins, and nucleic acids), and each is an important component of the cell and performs a wide array of functions.
 Combined, these molecules make up the majority of a cell's mass.
 Biological macromolecules are organic, meaning that they contain carbon (with some exceptions, like carbon dioxide).
 In addition, they may contain hydrogen, oxygen, nitrogen, phosphorus, sulfur, and additional minor elements.

+Carbon

-Carbon It is often said that life is "carbon-based."
+It is often said that life is "carbon-based."
 This means that carbon atoms, bonded to other carbon atoms or other elements, form the fundamental components of many, if not most, of the molecules found uniquely in living things.
 Other elements play important roles in biological molecules, but carbon certainly qualifies as the "foundation" element for molecules in living things.
 It is the bonding properties of carbon atoms that are responsible for its important role.

+Carbon Bonding

-Carbon Bonding Carbon contains four electrons in its outer shell.
+Carbon contains four electrons in its outer shell.
 Therefore, it can form four covalent bonds with other atoms or molecules.
 The simplest organic carbon molecule is methane (CH4), in which four hydrogen atoms bind to a carbon atom (Figure 1).

 Methane